Myong Cha-hyon

-Myong Cha-hyon (born 20 March 1990) is a North Korean international football player.
+Myong Cha-hyon (born 20 March 1990) is a North Korean footballer who plays as a midfielder.

 Career

-He plays as midfielder.
-In summer 2009 together with other two players from Sobaeksu, An Il-bom and Ri Kwang-il, he moved to Serbia and signed a one-year contract with FK Radnički Kragujevac.
+In summer 2009 together with other two players from Sobaeksu, An Il-bom and Ri Kwang-il, Myong moved to Serbia and signed a one-year contract with FK Radnički Kragujevac.
 They played in one of the Serbian third levels, the Serbian League West.

 He has been a part of the North Korea national football team since 2010.
 By September 2016, besides the 3 official appearances and 2 goals, he also played one unofficial game in 2016.

 He earlier had been part of the North Korea national under-17 football team at the 2007 FIFA U-17 World Cup where he played four games.
 Later, he was part of the North Korea national under-19 football team at the 2008 AFC U-19 Championship.